 For retention, we recognise the nature of work across the Food and Fibre sector as highly variable (indoors or outdoors or a combination, working with animals or plants or both or marine-based, involving machinery and technology elements and basic animal or plant husbandry at one end of the spectrun and heavily science-based at the other.
-What we see in many industries however, is almost bi-polar; some stay for a lifetime by many leave in the first 12 months.
+What we see in many industries however, is almost bi-polar; some stay for a lifetime but many leave in the first 12 months.
 For retention, our question is “What are the factors which mostly impact retention rates within each job type and across the sector as a whole?”

-During the development of the second report (Situational Analysis – IDI and Employee Exit Survey) it was determined that the planned retention pilot projects were not going to be viable and the FFCoVE Board instead directed that we explore a larger project with a broader scope that was more likely to achieve the type(s) of change the sector needs to improve retention.
+During the development of the second report (Situational Analysis – IDI and Employee Exit Survey) it was determined that the planned retention pilot projects were not going to be viable and the Food and Fibre CoVE Board instead directed that we explore a larger project with a broader scope that was more likely to achieve the type(s) of change the sector needs to improve retention.
 To fully inform that new project however, requires more information than the two situational analyses provided.
 The Board subsequently approved a scope change for this project to:

 - Undertake more detailed analyses of IDI data,

 - Carry out more detailed surveys of employers to better refine the reasons why employees leave in their first year, and